-This Official Statement, including, but not limited to, the material set forth in "SOURCE OF PAYMENT OF PROGRAM LOANS - State Equalization Funding of School Districts - Summary Financial Information Regarding the Participating Districts," "SELECTED STATE FUNDS ELIGIBLE FOR INVESTMENT IN DISTRICT NOTES IN THE EVENT OF A DEFAULT IN THE REPAYMENT OF PROGRAM LOANS," "DEBT AND CERTAIN OTHER FINANCIAL OBLIGATIONS," "APPENDIX A - THE STATE GENERAL FUND," "APPENDIX B - OSPB JUNE 2016 REVENUE FORECAST" and "APPENDIX E - STATE PENSION SYSTEM," contains statements relating to future results that are "forward looking statements."
+This Official Statement, including but not limited to the material set forth in "BORROWABLE RESOURCES," "DEBT AND CERTAIN OTHER FINANCIAL OBLIGATIONS," "APPENDIX A - THE STATE GENERAL FUND," "APPENDIX B - OSPB JUNE 2016 REVENUE FORECAST" and "APPENDIX E - STATE PENSION SYSTEM," contains statements relating to future results that are "forward looking statements."
 When used in this Official Statement, the words "estimate," "anticipate," "forecast," "project," "intend," "propose," "plan," "expect" and similar expressions identify forward looking statements.
 The achievement of certain results or other expectations contained in forward looking statements involve known and unknown risks, uncertainties and other factors that may cause actual results, performance or achievements described to be materially different from any future results, performance or achievements expressed or implied by the forward looking statements.
 The State Treasurer does not plan to issue any updates or revisions to those forward looking statements if or when its expectations or events, conditions or circumstances on which these statements are based occur.